csallen1204/MicrosvcExmpA/README.md

-# MicrosvcExmpA
-Microservice Example Implementation A
+# Location Search Query Validator

 How To Use:
 - Install Python Packages geopy, pika, and random_address